Marie is a lover of everything about and inside of aquariums. Among other friendly creatures, she has a turtle that she

 Green algae also suck up nitrates, something a regular filter won't do; you'll rarely get green algae in an aquarium filter since beneficial bacteria prefers the dark.

-Plants often suck up nitrates too, but it's typically a very low percent, especially for slow growing plants.
+Plants often suck up nitrates too, but it's typically a very low percentage, especially for slow-growing plants.
 And while plants are just there, absorbing the nitrates at their own pace, water is being drawn right to the algae of the algae scrubber, resulting in nitrates getting absorbed more quickly among the tank as a whole.

 Plastic canvas is a great material for algae to grow on, although to be fair, just about any surface is susceptible to algae.
-However, the green stuff will most likely stick to the mesh because of the water flow accessibility that mesh has, and plastic mesh is easy to remove from the scrubber when the algae gets too thick (washing some of it off and placing it back in).
+However, the green stuff will most likely stick to the mesh because of the water flow accessibility that mesh has, and plastic mesh is easy to remove from the scrubber when the algae get too thick (washing some of it off and placing it back in).

-It is even better to use sandpaper or a sander to make the mesh that more "clingy" for the algae.
+It is even better to use sandpaper or a sander to make the mesh more "clingy" for the algae.
 The video above is the best video I've seen for making a simple algae scrubber for any aquarium.

 I'm a strong believer in giving aquatic animals as many options as possible in the tank.
 By this, I mean creating a diverse environment, such as making one corner of the tank full of foliage (jungle-like), while providing an open space area for fish to swim freely without bumping into something.
 Lighting and shading in an aquarium is another way of giving your animals options, as some would like to be near the surface, close to the light, while others prefer darkness--a prime example would be the plecostomus.